shah-zeb-naveed/data-structures-and-algorithms/README.md

 - *Do we care more about performance or saving memory?*
 - Ask for example.
 Can come up with another example.
 The example has to be not too simple or too complex.
 - Walkthrough the algorithm.
 Start with brute force, discuss time/space complexity, try to optimize, confirm the solution verbally
+- Talk about all possible options in an interview
 - Examples/Corner Cases: repeated/duplicates, non-continuous, too big, too homogeneous
 - Modularize your code and build a skeleton first.
 Especially functions that might be uninteresting.